Word stem: Examples

-English words derived from Latin or Greek often involve the oblique stem: adipose, altitudinal, android, mathematics.
+English words derived from Latin or Greek often involve the oblique stem: adipose, altitudinal, android, and mathematics.

-Historically, the difference in stems arose due to sound change in the nominative.
-In the Latin third declension, for example, the nominative singular suffix -s combined with a stem-final consonant.
+Historically, the difference in stems arose due to sound changes in the nominative.
+In the Latin third declension, for example, the nominative singular suffix -s is combined with a stem-final consonant.
 If that consonant was c, the result was x (a mere orthographic change), while if it was g, the -s caused it to devoice, again resulting in x.
 If the stem-final consonant was another alveolar consonant (t, d, r), it elided before the -s.
 In a later era, n before the nominative ending was also lost, producing pairs like atlas, atlant- (for English Atlas, Atlantic).